domobritton/Intrst/pinterest/README.md

 Intrst is a lifestyle website, inspired by Pinterest.
 This site was built over a two week period, although I will continue to make improvements over time.

-Intrst employs Rails, React/Redux and utilizes AWS S3 ActiveStorage.
+Intrst employs Ruby on Rails, React/Redux, and utilizes AWS S3 ActiveStorage.

 ## Features